My Definitive List of Must-have Free Mac Applications and Best Paid-for Counterparts

 iStat Menus ($16): Similar to MenuMeters, but with a nicer interface, and more options.
 If you want a nice system monitor tool, and are willing to pay

 Vine VNC Server This VNC server is in some ways better than OSX’s built in one, as it allows VNC clients to select lower image quality, making VNC connections over the internet a lot snappier.
-This now works with Mountain Lion.
+Doesn’t quite work with Yosemite anymore however.

-Lion DiskMaker This free tool is great if you need to create a bootable USB or DVD of your Mac OS X install.
+DiskMaker X This free tool is great if you need to create a bootable USB or DVD of your Mac OS X install.